ge-wu/CMPT434/play_around/README.md

 ### Remarks
 - The command must be single one word, without space. i.e. `Mon`, `Tue`, etc,...
 `Mon Tue` works, but will not work as expected.
-- Don't use client to connect to the TCP server if the proxy server is already connecting to the TCP server.
+- Do not use client to connect to the TCP server if the proxy server is already connecting to the TCP server.
-- Don't connect the UDP server with TCP client.
+- Do not connect the UDP server with TCP client.
+- Terminate all the running server(s) and client and then restart.
+For example, TCP client, proxy server, and TCP server are running.
+Do not terminate the TCP server and run the UDP server, because TCP client and the proxy server will also be terminated.

 ## Part 2
 Please check `cmpt434_asgmt_1_part2.pdf`.